theobald-software/theobald-software.github.io/content/_en/xtract-universal/bw-infocubes-and-bex-queries.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=bw-infocubes-and-bex-queries
 ---

-The following section describes the functions of the BW Cube Component of Xtract Universal. <br>
+The following section describes the functions of the BW Cube Component of Xtract Universal.
+The Xtract BW Cube data source component was developed to extract data from SAP BW InfoCubes and QueryCubes (also known as BEx Queries). <br>

 Basic Xtract Universal the knowledge is required to understand the following sections. <br>

 {: .box-tip }